bergie/bergie.github.com/_posts/2013-04-03-no-smartphones.md

 For now, I'm considering my adventures in the tablet productivity world an experiment.
 But day by day, my [work tablet setup](http://bergie.iki.fi/blog/working-on-android/) is feeling more and more comfortable.

 Right now I don't miss my laptop.
+Or having a phone number.